 Can Congress actually stomach a $54.6B DAWG? — The FY27 request parks $53.6B of the Defense Autonomous Warfare Group ask in reconciliation, not the base budget, which makes it the single most politically fragile line in the drone portfolio.
 House and Senate Armed Services markups in the coming weeks will tell us whether the Pentagon's 24,000% bet has real appropriation appetite behind it, or whether DAWG becomes another Replicator-style promise that shrinks quietly between request and enactment.

 Part 108 BVLOS rule — still no publication date — Our standing continuity thread.
 The final rule was supposed to ship by mid-March under the executive order; it didn't.
 Industry has now baked in a late-2026 publication with 6-12 month implementation runway.
-Every week of slippage is another quarter of waiver-era economics for Wing, Zipline, Matternet, utility inspection, and agriculture-at-scale operators — and another quarter of Lito-class DJI dominance in the hardware layer underneath them.
+Every week of slippage is another quarter of waiver-era economics for Wing, Zipline, Matternet, utility inspection, and agriculture-at-scale operators — and another quarter in which the U.S. commercial fleet reaches for whatever the cheapest foreign airframe happens to be that month.

 Crucible / Swarm Forge — vendor list incoming — Carried from Edition #6.
 The CDAO's April 17 white-paper deadline has closed; finalists get invited to the June 22-26 live Crucible event where heterogeneous four-plus vendor swarms have to execute "find, fix, finish" end-to-end autonomously.
 Expect the selected vendor list to surface in May.
 Whether non-traditional entrants (xAI, SpaceX-adjacent teams) make the cut against Shield AI, Anduril, and Palantir will be the most honest signal we get this quarter about the Pentagon's real AI bench.